Maxim (magazine): MaximBet

 In April 2021, Maxim collaborated with international sports betting operator, Carousel Group, to create MaximBet, a licensed iGaming and sports betting services provider.
 In September 2021, MaximBet made its debut in Colorado, when they partnered with Johnny Nolon's Saloon and Gambling Emporium.
 In late September 2021, MaximBet expanded its operations and its brand launched in Indiana.

-In October 2021, MaximBet hosted a private event at the Wings Over the Rockies Air and Space Museum featuring performances by Fat Joe and Cheat Codes.
-In December 2021, MaximBet lend aid toward the Colorado wildfire relief by donating $10,000.

 In April 2022, just after the Major League Baseball lockout ended, MaximBet entered into an endorsement deal with an active MLB player, Charlie Blackmon of the Colorado Rockies, as a brand ambassador.

 In May 2022, Nicki Minaj was named as the creative director and global ambassador of MaximBet.

 Events and controversies

-In 2004, the Gender Issues Centre, an on-campus feminist organization at Lakehead University in Thunder Bay, Ontario, protested an on-campus "Thunder Bay Boob Idol" event sponsored by Maxim and Coors Light.
+In 2004, the Gender Issues Centre, an on-campus feminist organization at Lakehead University in Thunder Bay, Ontario, Canada, protested an on-campus "Thunder Bay Boob Idol" event sponsored by Maxim and Coors Light.
 The Centre described Maxim as consisting of "sexist bravado and racist imagery".
 In 2006, Alok Jha of The Guardian criticized Maxim for encouraging excessive alcohol consumption and sexual objectification of women.

 In June 2007, Israeli diplomat David Saranga invited Maxim to the country.
 In what came to be known as "beers and babes", the magazine did photo shoots of near-naked Israeli women who serve in the army.
 The campaign drew an angry reaction from lawmaker Colette Avital, a former diplomat who served as Israel's consul-general in New York City in the 1990s.
-Prof. John H. Brown of Georgetown University described the spread as the first event in a new branch of public diplomacy.
+Professor John H. Brown of Georgetown University described the spread as the first event in a new branch of public diplomacy.

 In February 2008, Maxim was criticized by The Black Crowes for rating their upcoming CD, Warpaint, without hearing the entire album.
 Black Crowes manager Pete Angelus said, "Maxim's actions seem to completely lack journalistic integrity and intentionally mislead their readership."
-According to Crowes, the magazine stated in an email, "Of course, we always prefer to [sic] hearing music, but sometimes there are big albums that we don’t want to ignore that aren’t available to hear, which is what happened with the Crowes.
-It’s either an educated guess preview or no coverage at all, so in this case we chose the former."
+According to Crowes, the magazine stated in an email, "Of course, we always prefer to [sic] hearing music, but sometimes there are big albums that we don't want to ignore that aren't available to hear, which is what happened with the Crowes.
+It's either an educated guess preview or no coverage at all, so in this case we chose the former."
 The magazine's editorial director James Kaminsky later apologized, stating, "It is Maxim's editorial policy to assign star ratings only to those albums that have been heard in their entirety.
 Unfortunately, that policy was not followed in the March 2008 issue of our magazine and we apologize to our readers."
 Facing more criticism over rating albums without listening to them, Maxim magazine maintains it was previewing CDs in its March 2008 issue, not reviewing them, and the mistake was to include star ratings.